ircam-cosima/elements/README.md

 # COMO - Elements

-##  CoMo allows for creating sound-movement relationshiops using mobiles.
+##  CoMo Elements allows for creating sound-movement relationshiops using mobiles.

 CoMo can be seen as an distributed and interactive machine learning system, using web technologies.
 It is based on a software ecosystem developed at IRCAM-STMS, using XMM, Collective Soundworks, waves.js.
 The client side allows for recording gestures, recognition, and plays related sounds.
 The server side performs the training and stores the statistical models.